prof-tallman/codepuzzles/cybersecurity/password_filter/README.md

    ```
    user@computer:~$ python pwdfilter.py
    Password: (the user typed 'Password123!' but the text was hidden)
-   Error: Password contains more than 3 lower-case characters in a row
+   Error: Password contains more than 3 lowercase characters in a row

+   user@computer:~$ python pwdfilter.py
+   Password: (the user typed 'Pas1!Pas1!!' but the text was hidden)
+   Password meets complexity requirements
    ```

 5. ***BONUS***: